Skip to content

 Educator

 The Educator’s job is to clarify for the farmer receiving the inspection (and any observers) the specific standards that are relevant throughout the inspection, when it might not otherwise be clear.
-Taking time to pause and explain CNG standards (or, better yet, empower the farmer to do so), can help solidify their understanding of the standards and how they relate to their operation.
+Taking time to pause and explain CNG standards (or, better yet, empower the farmer to do so), can help solidify understanding of the standards and how they relate to the operation.
 If observers are present, the Educator can invite their questions and feedback too.
 Educators make the inspection a learning experience for everyone: the farmer and the observers, ensuring that everyone walks away with a better understanding of CNG standards.

 Detective

 Wearing the Detective hat is usually the most obvious of the five inspection roles (these are inspections after all).
-It’s the Detective’s job to ask probing, open-ended questions and appropriate follow up questions.
+It’s the Detective’s job to ask probing, open-ended questions and appropriate followup questions.
 It’s crucial to focus on common misunderstandings and take extra time to verify that standards are being met.
 Once the Detective has gathered the information, they can determine if a corrective action is necessary (or provide CNG with the information to do so).
 Sometimes the farmer’s first answer doesn’t provide enough information to determine if they’re meeting CNG standards.
 Detectives are always ready to dig deeper.
 (Think Inspector Gadget with a sunhat and Carhartts).

 Mentor

 As a Mentor, inspectors take it from where the Detective left off.
 The Detective determines that a corrective action is necessary, then, donning the Mentor hat, the inspector respectfully explains the need for an adjustment in practices.
 Once the farmer understands the issue, the Mentor and the farmer work together to make a plan to address the noncompliance.
-Inspections should be a learning experience and a noncompliance is a often a great opportunity for growth.
+Inspections should be a learning experience and a noncompliance is often a great opportunity for growth.
 The best Mentors understand and foster the spirit of collaboration by working with the farmer to make a plan.
-Note that the Mentor’s job is not to determine the consequences for a noncompliance, CNG staff will follow up with the farmer post-inspection.
+Note that the Mentor’s job is not to determine the consequences for a noncompliance; CNG staff will follow up with the farmer post-inspection.

 Reporter